awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

 ## Input Notification Events<a name="input-state-events"></a>

 You get input notification events if one of these actions occurs:
-+ A channel in AWS Elemental MediaPackage exceeds the limit for the number of input streams\.
++ For live content, a channel in AWS Elemental MediaPackage exceeds the limit for the number of input streams\.
 For information about limits, see [Limits in AWS Elemental MediaPackage](limits.md)\.
-+ AWS Elemental MediaPackage switches inputs for one of your endpoints\.
++ For live content, AWS Elemental MediaPackage switches inputs for one of your endpoints\.

   One event is sent in a five\-minute period\.
 If the input switches multiple times in five minutes \(for example, if MediaPackage switches to one input, then back to the other\), you receive only one event\.

-  For information about input redundancy and what causes inputs to switch, see [Input Redundancy AWS Elemental MediaPackage Processing Flow](what-is-flow-ir.md)\.
+  For information about input redundancy and what causes inputs to switch, see [Live Input Redundancy AWS Elemental MediaPackage Processing Flow](what-is-flow-ir.md)\.
++ For video on demand \(VOD\) content, an asset in AWS Elemental MediaPackage changes status\.
+You get notifications for the following events:
+  + `IngestStart`
+  + `IngestError`
+  + `IngestComplete`

 **Example Maximum Input Streams Exceeded Event**